 Georgia Institute of Technology

 Amy Henry is executive director of international education at the Georgia Institute of Technology, a position that followed many years of work with study abroad students and programs.
-The Office of International Education leads student-centered internationalization on the campus, and serves more than 6,000 F and J visa holders; 1,900 study and intern abroad students; and the 700 students pursuing the university’s International Plan.
+The Office of International Education leads student-centered internationalization on the campus, and serves more than 6,000 F and J visa holders; 1,900 study and intern abroad students; and 700 students pursuing the university’s International Plan.
 Henry has degrees from the College of William and Mary and Georgia Tech.
 She has served in various advisory and leadership roles in international education, including as NAFSA Education Abroad Network Leader, and is co-author of NAFSA's e-publication, “Curriculum Integration of Study Abroad.”

 Wake Forest University